wilsonte-umich/mdi-suite-template/README.md

 The easiest way to start a new tool is to copy and modify the '_template' pipeline or app, which provides a working boilerplate for all required code.
-Copy, paste, change the folder name, and start coding.
+Copy/paste, change the folder name, and start coding.

 ## Folder structure